adhikarirsr/openTSNE/docs/source/tsne_algorithm.rst

 Accelerations
 -------------

 Unfortunately, a direct implementation of t-SNE is rather slow.
-It's easy to see that that computing all the :math:`p_{ij}` and :math:`q_{ij}` requires computing all pair-wise interactions between points and has time complexity :math:`\mathcal{O}(N^2)`.
+It's easy to see that computing all the :math:`p_{ij}` and :math:`q_{ij}` requires computing all pair-wise interactions between points and has time complexity :math:`\mathcal{O}(N^2)`.
 This quickly becomes far too slow for any reasonably sized data set.
 Moreover, the normalization constant for :math:`q_{ij}` must be computed in every single iteration of the optimization, while :math:`p_{ij}` can be computed only once, since the points in the input space stay fixed.

 Most of the subsequent research on t-SNE has focused on how to accelerate the computation of :math:`p_{ij}` and :math:`q_{ij}`.